Caring for words in a culture of lies.

 I was once working for a church congregation, helping them with visuals.
 Every month they had a welcome dinner.
 The pastor had me create a visual for the big screen to advertise the dinner each month.
 Inspired, I decided to photoshop my pastor's face onto an image of a gourmet chef holding a steaming dish.
 The bodily proportions were highly amusing.

 The pastor was on the fence about it, but he ran with it.
-When it displayed on Sunday the congregation burst into roaring laughter and laughed for three minutes straight till the pastor calmed them down.
+When it displayed on Sunday the congregation erupted in laughter and laughed for three minutes straight till the pastor calmed them down.
 Mission accomplished.
 People loved it.

 LOTR